The Wilderness Protocol

 If you’re radio is a handheld radio, chances are you’re running on a small battery so power is limited.
-The wilderness protocol gives you specific times people should be listening to the designated frequencies so you would only turn your radio on to use it at these times and then shut it off in order to save your battery for as long as possible.
+The wilderness protocol gives you specific times people should be listening to the designated GMRS channel so you would only turn your radio on to use it at these times and then shut it off in order to save your battery for as long as possible.

 What is a primary calling channel or frequency?

 A primary calling frequency is the frequency or channel designated for each radio type and band that is used to call each other.
 It’s the frequency everyone is likely listening to.
 Once a connection is made, then you would normally move to a different frequency or channel to have your conversation, leaving the calling frequency open for others to use.
 In an emergency, stay on the calling channel or frequency, moving to another channel or frequency is an opportunity to lose communications with each other so don’t do it.
 In our club’s case the primary channel is our GMRS calling channel (channel 22).